grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Use this transformation to rename parts of the query results using a regular expression and replacement pattern.

 You can specify a regular expression, which is only applied to matches, along with a replacement pattern that support back references.
 For example, let's imagine you're visualizing CPU usage per host and you want to remove the domain name.
-You could set the regex to '([^.]+)..+' and the replacement pattern to '$1', 'web-01.example.com' would become 'web-01'.
+You could set the regex to '/^([^.]+).\*/' and the replacement pattern to '$1', 'web-01.example.com' would become 'web-01'.

+> **Note:** The Rename by regex transformation was improved in Grafana v9.0.0 to allow global patterns of the form '/<stringToReplace>/g'.
+Depending on the regex match used, this may cause some transformations to behave slightly differently.
+You can guarantee the same behavior as before by wrapping the match string in forward slashes '(/)', e.g. '(._)' would become '/(._)/'.

-In the following example, we are stripping the prefix from event types.
-In the before image, you can see everything is prefixed with 'system.'
+In the following example, we are stripping the 'A-' prefix from field names.
+In the before image, you can see everything is prefixed with 'A-':

-{{< figure src="/static/img/docs/transformations/rename-by-regex-before-7-3.png" class="docs-image--no-shadow" max-width= "1100px" alt="A bar chart with long series names" >}}
+{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-rename-by-regex-before-v11.0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

 With the transformation applied, you can see we are left with just the remainder of the string.

-{{< figure src="/static/img/docs/transformations/rename-by-regex-after-7-3.png" class="docs-image--no-shadow" max-width= "1100px" alt="A bar chart with shortened series names" >}}
+{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-rename-by-regex-after-v11.0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

 This transformation lets you to tailor your data to meet your visualization needs, making your dashboards more informative and user-friendly.